 You got questions?
 We got answers!

 A: No we don’t.
 However, we can book transportation for your group.
-Buses, mini-coaches, vans, limos, ferries, bicycles, you name it, we can find it.
+Buses, mini-coaches, full size coaches, you name it, we can book it.

 A: It is customary to tip guides, like all service industry professionals, upon the completion of a job well done.
-We recommend approximately a couple of bucks ($1 – $3) per student & adult per guide.
+We recommend approximately a couple of bucks ($0-$15) per hour per guide.
 Guides prefer cash at the end of their tour, but arrangements can be made to include the tip in the tour fee.
-And…

-A: We instruct all our guides to call the Tour Manager / grp leader the afternoon / night before the tour to confirm meeting times, places, itinerary and length of tour.
+A: We instruct all our guides to call the Tour Manager / group leader the afternoon / night before the tour to confirm meeting times, places, itinerary, and length of tour.

-A: If the group will be late, please contact the guide at the number provided by the Tour Company.
-If you can’t get in touch with your tour manager, please call Matt and he will contact the guide.
+A: If the group will be late, please contact the guide at the number provided by the tour company.
+If you can’t get in touch with your tour manager, please call Mark and he will contact the guide.

 A: Hang out!
 Most of our guides commute by subway, and the NYC Subway system does not allow for cell phone conversation while underground (…yet) but we can assure you that although you might not be able to get in touch with them, they’re on their way.